4. Constants and variables

 4.6.
 Non-standard identifiers

-As mentioned in the beginning of the book, Mojo is a superset of Python.
+As mentioned in the beginning of the book, Mojo is very close to Python.
 However, there are Mojo keywords that are valid Python identifiers.
-Since Mojo aims to be compatible with Python, Mojo allows for such variables to be defined within backticks ``.
-In fact, any kind of text could be used as a variable or function name in Mojo if it is within backticks.
+Since Mojo aims to have a syntax that is very close to Python, Mojo allows for such variables to be defined within backticks ``

 fn main():